openafg/laravel-docker/README.md

 ```
 ## Deployment
 When you're ready to deploy your Laravel application to production, there are some important things you can do to make sure your application is running as efficiently as possible.
 Read [this doc](https://laravel.com/docs/7.x/deployment) to prepare your project.
-But I have provided the nginx configuration
-in two diffrent enviroment `development` and `production`.
-I have enabled the caching server and gzip in nginx.
+But I have provided the `nginx` configuration in two diffrent environments, `development` and `production`, and also I have enabled the caching server and gzip in `nginx`.
 ```
 server {
     gzip on;